camunda/camunda-docs/docs/self-managed/tasklist-deployment/data-retention.md

 ### OpenSearch

-OpenSearch does not support above Index Lifecycle Management (ILM) Policy, but rather uses Index State Management.
+OpenSearch does not support the Index Lifecycle Management (ILM) Policy, and instead uses Index State Management.

 Refer to the [AWS documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ism.html) for configuration guidance.